 It is only natural that a new camper may be apprehensive.
 It is important for campers to have as much information as possible about camp as it helps them adjust quickly to camp life.
-We encourage you to attend one of our family information events; please see our website or call the office for details and dates.
+We encourage you to attend one of our family information events; please see our website or call the office for details and dates or schedue a virtual home visit or call with a director.